OlvynChuru/High-Power-Baldurs-Gate/HighPower/HighPowerReadme.txt

 24		23%
 25		25%

-(for comparison, in the unmodded game 25% is the largest discount you possible, which you get if you have at least 20 Charisma)
+(for comparison, in the unmodded game 25% is the largest discount possible, which you get if you have at least 20 Charisma)

 - Give all classes four weapon slots